ivanmota/IgugaChecksumUtility/docs/en-US/IgugaChecksumUtility.md

 ```

 ### -From
-Used with the parameter SendEmailNotification, sets the from mail address
+Used with the parameter SendEmailNotification, sets the from email address

 ```yaml
 Type: IgugaMailAddress